 Having babies super close together isn’t easy on any mother.
 If you can handle back-to-back pregnancies and breastfeeding, manage double-duty diapers and have the stamina to tackle new-baby colic while taming old-baby’s tantrums though, you’ll be fine.
 It requires a skill set that’s a few levels above basic multitasking (it’s more like wrestling a cyclone).
 Once you get the swing of it, though, there’s nothing you can’t handle.
 And when you’re beyond the first year or so, the advantages of having babies close together are huge.
 The No. 1 advantage?
 They play together.

-I have some concerns about Jessica though.
-I’m sure she’ll have lots of in-home help to raise those babies and she seems to be happy being a mother.
+I’m sure Jessica willl have lots of in-home help to raise those babies and she seems to be happy being a mother.
 That’s not what worries me.
 It’s having two Cesarean sections in under a year-and-a-half that’s risky.

 Jessica had her first baby by C-section, which was reportedly scheduled because she was afraid of going through labor.
 Once a woman has one C-section, her risks for placental complications during pregnancy increase.
 That’s because the scar on the inside of the uterus can interfere with placental attachment to the uterine wall in subsequent pregnancies.
 That not only can mess up the way blood, oxygen and nutrients circulate to and from mom and baby, but can also lead to serious and potentially life-threatening health problems.
 We’ve seen a dramatic rise lately in conditions like placenta previa (placenta covers the cervix) and placenta acreta (placenta grows into the uterine wall) and complications like maternal hemorrhage and intrauterine growth retardation.
 It’s no coincidence that the rise in these complications coincides with rising C-section rates.